fullmetalchem15t/superconductors/README.md

 ## Results

 * For the linear regression model:
-  - The RMSE for the Unclustered model was 19.50 K
+  - The Unclustered model has an RMSE 19.50 K and an r2 of 0.70
-  - The RMSE when clustering was 17.36 K
+  - When clustering the RMSE is 17.36 K and the r2 is 0.76
   - Clustering did improve accuracy of linear regression model

 * For the gradient boosting model: